-The Sonoma County CoC's Coordinated Entry System (CES) provides entry into housing via numerous access points for individuals, youth, and families experiencing homelessness with

-Annual Action Plan FY 2022-2023 a goal of providing participants with their choice of housing, shelter or services within 60 days of program enrollment.
+The Sonoma County CoC's Coordinated Entry System (CES) provides entry into housing via numerous access points for individuals, youth, and families experiencing homelessness with a goal of providing participants with their choice of housing, shelter or services within 60 days of program enrollment.
 Since January 2018, Coordinated Entry has been the primary process for assessing severity of needs and ensuring that people experiencing homelessness can receive assistance in a timely fashion.
 Coordinated Entry covers the entire geography of the Sonoma County CoC and is the primary access point for referrals for permanent supportive housing and rapid re-housing as well as emergency crisis services/emergency shelter.
-The Commission provides funding to the Coordinated Entry Operator, Catholic Charities of the Diocese of Santa Rosa.
+The Commission provides funding to the Coordinated Entry Operator, Home First.
 Primary oversight of the Coordinated Entry System is performed by the CoC Coordinated Entry Advisory Committee.
 The fully compliant Coordinated Entry Policies and Procedures adopted by the CoC Board in January 2018 are attached to this Action Plan.
-A new Coordinated Entry provider, Home First, will begin operations in April 2022.